ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 ## Conclusion

 AI has changed the nature of software, especially the source code part.
-We should either:

-1. Tailor a new type of freedom for the new software
+There might be some possibility forward:

+1. Bend the technology to make it fit into the 1980 freedoms.
-2. Generalize the old freedom to fit wider cases
+2. Generalize or bend the old freedom to fit for potential new AI paradigms.
+3. A mixture of two

 [^freedom]: https://www.gnu.org/bulletins/bull1.txt
 [^modern_freedom]: https://www.gnu.org/philosophy/free-sw.en.html